Kyle Juszczyk: 2017 season

 In his 49ers debut, Juszczyk had two receptions for 17 yards in the season-opening 23–3 loss to the Carolina Panthers.
 On December 19, 2017, he was named to his second Pro Bowl.

-Juszczyk finished his first season with the 49ers tallying 33 receptions for 315 yards and a touchdown along with 31 rushing yards.
+Juszczyk finished his first season with the 49ers tallying 33 receptions for 315 yards and a touchdown to go along with 31 rushing yards.

 2018 season

 In the 2018 season opener against the Minnesota Vikings, Juszczyk recorded a 56-yard reception in the 24–16 loss.
 During Week 3 against the Kansas City Chiefs, he scored his first touchdown of the season on a 35-yard pass from Jimmy Garoppolo.
-He was named to his third Pro Bowl for his accomplishments in the 2018 season.
+Juszczyk was named to his third Pro Bowl for his accomplishments in the 2018 season.

 Juszczyk finished the 2018 season with 30 receptions for 324 yards and a touchdown along with 30 rushing yards.

 2019 season

-In the 2019 season, Juszczyk appeared in 12 games and recorded 20 receptions for 239 receiving yards and one receiving touchdown.
+In the 2019 season, Juszczyk appeared in 12 games and recorded 20 receptions for 239 yards and a touchdown.
 He was named to his fourth Pro Bowl.